lvgl/lvgl/docs/details/widgets/calendar.rst

 Overview
 ********

-The Calendar object is a classic calendar which can: - show the days of any month in a 7x7 matrix - Show the name of the days - highlight the current day (today) - highlight any user-defined dates
+The Calendar Widget is a classic calendar which can: - show the days of any month in a 7x7 matrix - Show the name of the days - highlight the current day (today) - highlight any user-defined dates

 The Calendar is added to the default group (if it is set).
-Calendar is an editable object which allow selecting and clicking the dates with encoder navigation too.
+Calendar is an editable Widget which allow selecting and clicking the dates with encoder navigation as well.

 To make the Calendar flexible, by default it doesn't show the current year or month.
 Instead, there are optional "headers" that can be